 A fracture control summary report in conformance with clause 6.4.4, showing completion of all fracture control verification activities.

-Relevant test, inspection, procurement and analysis reports in conformance with clause 6.4.
+Relevant test, non-destructive testing, procurement and analysis reports in conformance with clause 6.4.

 List of potential fracture critical items in conformance with clause 6.4.2.